-a) The Chair will ensure that a designated panel will be convened to hear the complaint.
-The panel will consist of at least three governors who were not directly involved in the matters detailed in the complaint.
+- a) The Chair will ensure that a designated panel will be convened to hear the complaint.
+The panel will consist of at least three governors who were not directly involved in the matters detailed in the complaint. - b) At least one member of the panel will be independent of the management and running of the School.